Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [46] And why call you Me, Lord, Lord, and do not the things which I say?

-Comments Luke 6:46 This is the conclusion of the teachings from verses 43 to 45.
-This verse talks about those that have known the beloved Son of God, but because of their own evil thoughts they never followed what the beloved Son of God has taught, even after they have read the Holy Word of God.
+Comments Luke 6:46 This verse tells the conclusion of the teachings from verses 43 to 45.
+This verse talks about those who have known the beloved Son of God, but because of their own evil thoughts, they never have followed what the beloved Son of God has taught, even after they have read the Holy Word of God.
 They acknowledge in their hearts the Bible as the true book, but the evil thoughts in them make them read to find mistakes and twist the word of God, and they fight the teaching of the beloved Son of God.

 [47] Everyone who comes to Me, and hears My words, and does them, I will show you to whom he is like;